bashnesnos/grepp/README.md

 Last but not least.
 Just point grepp to a properties file and let it suck all the info it can find, so you can work with all the above straight away.

-TODO: make it pluggable too, since at the moment only 'log4j.properties' is supported.
+TODO: plugability added, now test it adding new prop filter, logback.xml for example

 ### Build a report from log file